Help center

 • Some routers may have newer features turned on by default that older devices can’t use (like exclusive 6 GHz bands for Wi‑Fi 6E).

-If something isn’t connecting, check that your router has 2.4 GHz enabled, many older devices rely on it.
+If something isn’t connecting, check that your router has 2.4 GHz enabled, as older devices rely on it.
+If your router supports mesh Wi-Fi enabling this may also help your connection.

 How do I know if my device supports Wi-Fi 6 or 7?

-This isn’t a guarantee, but it’s a helpful starting point:
+This isn’t a guarantee, but it’s a helpful starting point to know roughly what standard was supported when the device was made.

 Release Year Likely Wi‑Fi Standard